Command line parameters

 Command line

-Other programs can launch QM macros using command line parameters.
-To format the command line to launch current macro, click the Cmdline button in Properties.
+Other programs can run QM macros using command line parameters.
+To create command line for current macro, click the Cmdline button in Properties.

 Syntax of QM command line: